apocalyptech/bl3-cli-saveedit/README.md

  - Updated to Protobuf v3, which is what BL3 itself uses.
 Now when we re-save without any edits, the save should be identical to the original savegame.
+ - Item export will now be done without any encryption, so an item will have the exact same item code regardless of where it came from (previously, item codes would change every time the game was saved, so the same item could have very different-looking codes)

 **v1.1.1** - April 7, 2020
  - Added in Citizen Science mission name.